vporton/NacDB/README.md

 in one specific point: seamless enumeration of its sub-databases.
 Both CanDB and NacDB are implemented in Motoko.

+TypeScript client is not provided, because it is automatically created from Candid.

-TBD: TypeScript client API and automated tests.
+TBD: Automated tests.

 ## Architecture: General